Skip to Content Skip to navigation

 Plank with knees on the floor

-Start on your hands and knees then balance on your forearms and knees, making sure that your elbows are aligned directly under your shoulders
+• Start on your hands and knees then balance on your forearms and knees, making sure that your elbows are aligned directly under your shoulders.

-Engage your tummy muscles and try not to let your hips rise or drop.
+• Engage your tummy muscles and try not to let your hips rise or drop.

 Plank (Only if feeling strong!)

-Start on your hands and knees then balance on your forearms and toes, making sure that your elbows are aligned directly under your shoulders
+• Start on your hands and knees then balance on your forearms and toes, making sure that your elbows are aligned directly under your shoulders.

-Engage your tummy muscles and try not to let your hips rise or drop.
+• Engage your tummy muscles and try not to let your hips rise or drop.

-3 sets of 10-30 second holds 3-4 times per week
+• Complete 3 sets of 10-30 second, holds 3-4 times per week.

 Wall Sit

-Stand with back against wall, feet shoulder width apart and 18 inches from wall.
+• Stand with back against wall, feet shoulder width apart and 18 inches from wall.
 Gently pull your tummy muscles in.

-Slowly slide down wall until you are in a "chair position”
+• Slowly slide down wall until you are in a "chair position”.

-Hold for as long as you can manage.
+• Hold for as long as you can manage.

-3 sets 3-4 times per week
+• Complete 3 sets, 3-4 times per week.

-Hand Walkout
+Hand Walkout2

 Hand walkout

-Start in a standing position, put your hand on the ground in front of your toes (bend your knees if you feel too much of a stretch).
-Gently pull in your tummy muscles and pelvic floor.
-Gradually walk your hands forward into plank position.
-Slowly walk your hands back into the starting position.
+• Start in a standing position, put your hands on the ground in front of your toes (bend your knees if you feel too much of a stretch).

-3 sets of 10 reps 3-4 times per week
+• Complete 3 sets of 10 repetitions 3-4 times per week.

 Bird Dog

-Start on your hands and knees with your back flat.
+• Start on your hands and knees with your back flat.
 Place hands under your shoulders and knees under your hips.
-Gently pull in your tummy muscles and pelvic floor.

-Lift one arm and opposite leg.
+• Lift one arm and opposite leg.
 Lift only as high as you can whilst controlling the position of your spine.

-3 sets of 10 reps 3-4 times per week
+• 3 sets of 10 repetitions 3-4 times per week.

 Further information